yourcastro/tcsapis/README.md

-While I am integrating  “PD Scorecard Type” API, I have found that there is no parameter is created to Insert/Update the data in database.
-Then I analyzed the existing logic
- With @Yallaling Kumbhar, he missed out big chunk of logic.
-So, we need to create a new API to Insert/Update “PD Scorecard Type” data.
+While integrating the "PD Scorecard Type" API, I noticed that there are no parameters set up to Insert/Update the data in the database.
+After analyzing the existing logic with @Yallaling Kumbhar, we discovered that a significant portion of the logic was missing.
+As a result, we need to create a new API to handle the Insert/Update functionality for the "PD Scorecard Type" data.